XGRIDS Pro Guide™ / Module 9: LCC Studio

 2. Name the project using a clear, consistent convention.
 The name is used in exported filenames and in the web publish link.

 3. Add the scan data folder under Ground Data.
-LCC Studio reads the device type from the folder contents and displays it next to the Ground Data label (shown as "PortalCam" in the screenshot).
+LCC Studio reads the device type from the folder contents and displays it in the interface.

 5. Set Max Gaussian Splats.
-The Estimated RAM bar in the upper left shows projected system memory usage as you adjust this value.
-The Estimated VRAM bar in the upper right shows projected GPU memory usage.
-Stay within both bars for your system.
-For consumer GPUs, stay under 25M in single-scene mode to avoid VRAM overflow, memory failure, or degraded reconstruction quality.
-If either bar turns red, the project exceeds available capacity and reconstruction will likely fail.
-Reduce this value or increase system resources before proceeding.
+The Estimated VRAM bar shows projected GPU memory usage as you adjust.
+Stay within the bar for your GPU.
+For consumer GPUs, stay under 25M in Single Model mode to avoid VRAM overflow, memory failure, or degraded reconstruction quality.

 6. Set Portability.
 On for web or mobile delivery, reduces file size and improves cross-device performance.
 Off for desktop-only delivery requiring realistic lighting effects.
 USDZ export requires Portability Off.

 7. Configure Advanced Settings if needed.
-SLAM Mode: Robust for most environments.
+Special SLAM Mode: Auto for most environments.
 PPR: Normal for indoor, Low for outdoor.
 RTK Data: Auto (default) or Disabled if RTK is causing instability.
-Start-to-End Loop Closure: enable only if the scan returned to its starting point.
-Exposure Optimization (labeled "beta" in the interface): enable when the scan dataset contains both indoor and outdoor environments to compensate for camera exposure differences between zones.
+Exposure Optimization: enable only if floating artifacts appear in scenes with dramatic lighting changes.

-8. Enable Low-Memory Reconstruction only if the project fails due to RAM limitations.
+8. Enable Low-Memory Mode only if the project fails due to RAM limitations.
 This option offloads intermediate data to disk, reducing peak RAM usage at the cost of increased processing time.
-It is only available in single-scene mode.
+It is only available in Single Model mode.

 Processing time at Standard quality is approximately 20 minutes of compute per 1 minute of scan duration.
 A 5-minute scan takes roughly 100 minutes to process.
 A 20-minute scan takes roughly 7 hours.
+A 90-minute K2 single-scene scan (the maximum supported) takes approximately 30 hours of processing.
 Plan accordingly before starting.

 Reviewing Results in the Viewer